 Academic Service Learning is an educational experience based upon a collaborative partnership between the university and the community.
 “Learning by doing” enables students to apply academic knowledge and critical thinking skills to meet genuine community needs.
 Through reflection and assessment, students gain deeper understanding of course content and the importance of civic engagement.

 Placed at numerous sites throughout the city for a variety of courses, students spend 20 or 40 hours (depending on the class) completing their service throughout the semester.
 For more information, please contact Bridget Smith.

 Click here or see below for a listing of this semester's service learning offerings.
 Change the tabs to see current or past projects.
 This document will be updated with any additional courses that are approved.

-Service project information is subject to change, especially with the continuous changes our community is experiencing.
+Summer 2021 courses and service learning will be online.
+While Fall 2021 courses will be in person, some service projects may still remain virtual.
+We do not know yet what the status of many of our partners' projects will be.
+The information provided is to give students an idea of what to expect in terms of the type of project or partner, but is not yet confirmed for the Fall.
 What's provided is to give students an idea of what to expect at the time of registration, but may not reflect changes that happen closer to the start of the semester.
-Please contact the faculty of record or email@example.com for more info on a particular class.
-For questions about the Public Service Internship program, contact the Internships team at firstname.lastname@example.org.
+Please contact the faculty of record or firstname.lastname@example.org for more info on a particular class.
+For questions about the Public Service Internship program, contact the Internships team at email@example.com.